Memorable Manitobans: Emerson Lloyd Arnett (1911-1975)

-He married Elsie Audrey Rhind, daughter of Frederick Rhind of Westbourne and they had two children: Emerson James Arnett and Tanis Audrey Arnett Lefroy.
+In 1936, he married Elsie Audrey Rhind (1911-2009), daughter of Frederick Rhind of Westbourne and they had two children: Emerson James Arnett and Tanis Audrey Arnett (wife of Rob Lefroy).
 He was active in the Winnipeg Rotary Club, Canadian College of Teachers, Knowles School for Boys, and the United Way.
-He was a member of the Champlain Society, Manitoba Historical Society, Manitoba Horticulture Society, and the Winnipeg Winter Club.
+He was a member of the Champlain Society, Manitoba Historical Society, Manitoba Horticulture Society, and Winnipeg Winter Club.

 Obituary, Winnipeg Free Press, 26 August 1975, page 32.

 We thank E. James Arnett for providing information used here.